Nigel White Counselling

 - Michael Guilding

 Human problems are not just in our heads: we need to connect to our bodies where the anguish keeps happening.
-If you find your body has times when you cannot think and you react in ways that later don’t make sense, I will teach how to regulate your nervous system using co-regulation .
-We practice techniques in the sessions.
-Between sessions you’ll use these skills to calm yourself.
+If you find your body has times when you can’t think and you react in ways that later don’t make sense, I will teach how to regulate your nervous system using co-regulation .
+We practice techniques in the sessions and between sessions you’ll use these skills to calm yourself.

 I help you clarify your aims - what you want to work towards.
 These guide the direction of the work and help us measure progress.